 Co-written by Ann Spielberg (sister of Steven) and Gary Ross, Penny Marshall’s Big is a fantasy-comedy about Joshua, a 13-year-old boy who gets his wish to be “big” after using a creepy carnival machine at a local funfair.
-Not only does he get his wish – he gets to be Tom Hanks too, but not without sacrificing his teenage personality.
+Not only does he get his wish, he gets to be Tom Hanks too but not without sacrificing his teenage personality.
 In a bid to reverse the effect, Joshua is forced to track-down the machine which takes him to the Big (bad) Apple of New York City.

 This is a carefree looking Tom Hanks, years before the heavy dramatic roles and Oscars started piling up.
 Hanks is great fun, fully basking in the spirit of a teenage-boy and ensuring a few laughs along the way.
-That said, I wouldn’t call Big a laugh-out-loud comedy; it’s more along the lines of a charming bit of fluff that prompts the occasional smile.
+That said, I wouldn’t call Big a laugh-out-loud comedy, it’s more along the lines of charming fluff that prompts the occasional smile.
 Take for example the famous toy shop scene – it’s a stony soul who stares blank-faced at Robert Loggia and Hanks doing their ‘Chopsticks‘ routine on the worlds largest keyboard.

 The idea of a young person ‘winging-it’ in the adult world is a playground of fun.
 Beyond that, it also serves as a parable to voice things about the cynicism of grown-ups and what is lost in the transition from boy to man.